Database reference

 Instance lifecycle

 Here's an overview of the instance lifecycle.
-Here, instance refers to a Node.js process running ponder dev
+Here, instance refers to a Node.js process running ponder dev or ponder start.

 - Start returning

-endpoint. - Build all user code (config, schema, indexing functions), then generate a
+200from the/healthendpoint.
+Return503from the/readyendpoint. - Build all user code (config, schema, indexing functions), then generate a

-by hashing the build artifacts. - Follow the database schema flow chart below to validate and prepare the target database schema.
+build_idby hashing the build artifacts. - Follow the database schema flow chart below to validate and prepare the target database schema.

-- When historical indexing is complete, start returning
+- When the backfill finishes, start returning

-endpoint. - On shutdown (e.g. due to a process exit signal), release the lock on the target schema.
+200from the/readyendpoint. - On shutdown (e.g. due to a process exit signal), release the lock on the target schema.
 Do not drop any tables.

 Database schema rules